CAKES, DINING | October 22, 2008

 Putting Things in Context

 Jerome started to play video games as a child when they were many arcades in Montreal.
 He once played a 7-hour game to make a World record at Xevious.
-Considering his pleasures, it is probably the best spent 25 cents of his life.
-This is still a hobby.
-He is playing Fable 2 on Xbox 360 as I am writing this post.
+It is probably the more value he will ever get from 25 cents.
+Playing video games is still one of his hobbies.
+He played Fable 2 on Xbox 360 as I wrote this post.

 The Design of our Cupcake Tower

-We wrote Jerome’s age in binary.
-0 can mean off; 1 on.
-Therefore, we place the candles on the 1s.
-We played Still Alive as we lit the candles.
+We wrote Jerome’s age in binary code.
+0 means off; 1 means that it is on.
+We placed the candles on the 1s.
+The song Still Alive played as we lit the candles.
 Still Alive is the end song of the action/puzzle video game Portal; the game that features companion cubes.

 cupcaketower_details